 Our business and operations are primarily conducted in China and governed by PRC laws, rules and regulations.
 The PRC legal system is a civil law system based on written statutes.
 Prior court decisions may be cited for reference but have limited precedential value.
 Since the late 1970s, the PRC government has significantly enhanced PRC legislation and regulations to provide protection to various forms of foreign investments in China.
 However, China has not developed a fully integrated legal system and recently enacted laws and regulations may not sufficiently cover all aspects of economic activities in China.
-As many of these laws, rules and regulations are relatively new, and because of the limited volume of published decisions and their non-binding nature, the interpretation and enforcement of these laws, rules and regulations.
+As many of these laws, rules and regulations are relatively new, and because of the limited volume of published decisions and their non-binding nature, the interpretation and enforcement of these laws, rules and regulations may involve uncertainties and may not be as consistent or predictable as in other more developed jurisdictions.
 Furthermore, the legal protections available to us under these laws, rules and regulations may be limited.
 Any litigation or regulatory enforcement action in China may be protracted and could result in substantial costs and diversion of resources and management attention.